'Nuch Tournament Records

 Tony Andenucio Tournament

-Welcone to one of the premier baseball tournaments in the country that usually takes place during the month of June at Runyon Field.
-The Tony Andenucio Memorial, which has been a fixture at Runyon Field for 41 years, runs this year from June 16-19, 2022, for the 42nd edition.
+Welcome to one of the premier baseball tournaments in the country that takes place during the month of June at Runyon Field.
+The Tony Andenucio Memorial, which has been a fixture at Runyon Field for 43 years, runs this year from June 13-16, 2024, for the 44th edition.
 The tournament has produced seven players that are playing in Major League Baseball.
-Defending champion 4-Corners (NM) returns to lead a 12-team field which includes teams from Colorado, New Mexico, Oklahoma, Texas, Wyoming and the Pueblo Azteca (formerly Loaf 'N Jug).
+Defending champion Victus Recruits returns to lead a 12-team field which includes teams from Colorado, New Mexico, Oklahoma, Texas, Wyoming and the Pueblo Azteca.

 Hobbs Field Dimensions